griffithlab/rnabio.org/_posts/0008-08-01-TCR_BCR_analysis.md

         legend.position = "none")  # Remove the legend for CTaa_TCR
 ```

-This gets rid a majority fo cell types and only slightly clears up the different clones seen.
+This gets rid a majority of cell types and only slightly clears up the different clones seen.
 Maybe we can try putting a border around the boxes:

 ```R
 ggplot(ctaa_immgen_df, aes(x = immgen_singler_main, y = Count, fill = CTaa_TCR)) +